Design + Code

 I was fortunate enough to join a course at the CNIB, where I learned how unusable the web can be for people of different abilities.
 Using assistive devices on websites and applications that have accessibility baked in can be a great experience with the right considerations.

-Through continued education and additional courses, I have learned a great deal about accessible design and development considerations that can be mapped out from the start of any project.
+Through continued education and additional courses, I have learned a great deal about accessible design and development strategies and tools that can be utilized and implemented from the start of any project.

 Throughout my career, I have had many opportunities to contribute to accessible design systems, developing with accessibility at the forefront, and plan for the testing of solutions to ensure they meet accessibility standards.